cysouw/diathesis/text/c07_participle.md

 ### Identifying participles {#sec:participles-identifying-participles}

-German participles (in German grammar idiosyncratically known as \textsc{Partizip II}) can rather straightforwardly be identified by their morphology.
+German participles (in German grammar idiosyncratically known as *Partizip II*) can rather straightforwardly be identified by their morphology.
 However, this identification is complicated by a wide range of allomorphy, which will only be succinctly summarized here [cf. @duden2009: 440, §613-614; @eisenberg2006: 201-202]:

 - Typically, participles have a prefix *ge-*, like in *ge-kauf-t* (stem *kauf*), except when the stem already contains one of the prefixes *be-, er-, ver-, zer-, ent-*, like in *verkauf-t*.
 The prefix will appear between the stem and so-called verb particles *an-, ein-, vor*, etc., like in *ein-ge-kauf-t*.
 - Typically, participles have a suffix *-t*, like in *ge-kauf-t*, in some phonological surroundings with an epenthetic schwa, like in *ge-wart-et* (stem: *wart*).
 In a large, but closed, class of verbs the suffix is *-en*, like in *ge-lauf-en* (stem *lauf*), often combined with ablaut of the stem vowel, like in *ge-fund-en* (stem *find*).